 “Going Further, Together” Workshop – Uganda (TBC)

-The Task Team Secretariat will visit Kampala, Uganda for a multi-stakeholder dialogue workshop taking place on Wednesday 25 March 2020 on the role of civil society in development.
+The Task Team Secretariat will visit Kampala, Uganda for a multi-stakeholder dialogue workshop taking place towards the end of Q2 of 2020 and focuses on the role of civil society in development.
 The Task Team co-organizes this event with the National Bureau for NGOs of the Ministry of Internal Affairs of Uganda, the Embassy or Ireland in Kampala (TBC) and the Uganda National NGO Forum.

 Second Task Team Studies Workshop

-The second Task Team Studies Workshop is scheduled to take place on Tuesday 25 & Wednesday 26 February 2020, at the International Institute of Social Studies of Erasmus University Rotterdam (ISS), in The Hague, The Netherlands and will be organized under the guidance of the Principle Researchers Alan Fowler (emeritus professor at ISS) and Kees Biekart (Associate Professor at ISS).
+The second Task Team Studies Workshop is taking place on Tuesday 25 & Wednesday 26 February 2020, at the International Institute of Social Studies of Erasmus University Rotterdam (ISS), in The Hague, The Netherlands and will be organized under the guidance of the Principle Researchers Alan Fowler (emeritus professor at ISS) and Kees Biekart (Associate Professor at ISS).